crowdin/crowdin-cli/website/blog/2024-05-28-cli-v4/index.md

 +crowdin init
 ```

-New `quite` option was added to not ask for interactive input prompts.
+New `quiet` option was added to not ask for interactive input prompts.

 ### Lint